AbdouTlili/asn1c/README_ONF.md

 # Extracting protobuf from ASN.1

-This project adds a -B option to output .proto files from ASN.1 (work in progress).
+This project adds a -B option to output .proto files from ASN.1.

 This approach generates protobufs like XSD is generated from asn1c.